Eddie Hawkins

-Eddie Hawkins is a former U.S. soccer midfielder.
+Edward Lancen Hawkins is a former U.S. soccer midfielder.
 In 1984, he became the first native-born black player to appear with the U.S. national team.

 High school and college

 Hawkins grew up in Washingtonville, New York where he attended Washingtonville High School.
 He was a three-sport athlete at Washingtonville, starring on the school's soccer, basketball and track teams.
 However, his talent lay with soccer and he was two-time All State, two-time National Coaches All-American and two time Parade high school All American.
 His talent attracted the attention of pro scouts and when he graduated in 1980, the Washington Diplomats of the North American Soccer League (NASL) selected him in the second round of the draft.

 Hawkins chose to delay his entry into professional sports and entered Hartwick College.
 During his four seasons with the Hawks, he went to the 1980 NCAA Final Four.
 When he graduated in 1984, he had amassed 30 career goals and 10 career assists.
 He was inducted into the Hartwick College Athletic Hall of Fame in 1995.

-Hawkins received his bachelor's degree in Economics and Management and received his Master's Degree in Information Technology at Pace University in 1990.
+Hawkins received his bachelor's degree in Economics and Management and received his master's degree in Information Technology at Pace University in 1990.